 In addition, you are eligible for an SSI Supplement through the Massachusetts State Supplement Program (SSP).
 You will receive your SSI check from the Social Security Administration, and your supplemental check from the Massachusetts State Supplement Program (SSP).

-Until 2012 the Massachusetts State Supplement Program was administered by SSA, but now it is managed by two MA agencies, the Department of Transitional Assistance and the Massachusetts Commission for the Blind.
+The Massachusetts State Supplement Program is managed by two MA agencies, the Department of Transitional Assistance and the Massachusetts Commission for the Blind.

 You can reach SSP Customer Service at 877-863-1128 or, if you are deaf or hard of hearing, you can receive services through www.mass.gov/massrelay.